Paper mill: Water-powered mills

 An exhaustive survey of milling in Al-Andalus did not uncover water-powered paper mills, nor do the Spanish books of property distribution (Repartimientos) after the Christian reconquest refer to any.
 Arabic texts never use the term mill in connection with papermaking, and the most thorough account of Muslim papermaking at the time, the one by the Zirid Sultan Al-Muizz ibn Badis, describes the art purely in terms of a handcraft.
 Donald Hill has identified a possible reference to a water-powered paper mill in Samarkand, in the 11th-century work of the Persian scholar Abu Rayhan Biruni, but concludes that the passage is "too brief to enable us to say with certainty" that it refers to a water-powered paper mill.
 This is seen by Leor Halevi as evidence of Samarkand first harnessing waterpower in the production of paper, but notes that it is not known if waterpower was applied to papermaking elsewhere across the Islamic world at the time.
 Robert I. Burns remains sceptical, given the isolated occurrence of the reference and the prevalence of manual labour in Islamic papermaking elsewhere prior to the 13th century.

 Hill notes that paper mills appear in early Christian Catalan documentation from the 1150s, which may imply Islamic origins, but that hard evidence is lacking.
 Burns, however, has dismissed the case for early Catalan water-powered paper mills, after re-examination of the evidence.

 The identification of early hydraulic stamping mills in medieval documents from Fabriano, Italy, is also completely without substance.

-Clear evidence of a water-powered paper mill dates to 1282 in the Spanish Kingdom of Aragon.
+Clear evidence of a water-powered paper mill dates to 1282 in the Iberian Crown of Aragon.
 A decree by the Christian king Peter III addresses the establishment of a royal "molendinum", a proper hydraulic mill, in the paper manufacturing center of Xàtiva.
 This early hydraulic paper mill was operated by Muslims in the Moorish quarter of Xàtiva, though it appears to have been resented by sections of the local Muslim papermakering community; the document guarantees them the right to continue the way of traditional papermaking by beating the pulp manually and grants them the right to be exempted from work in the new mill.

 The first permanent paper mill north of the Alps was established in Nuremberg by Ulman Stromer in 1390; it is later depicted in the lavishly illustrated Nuremberg Chronicle.
 From the mid-14th century onwards, European paper milling underwent a rapid improvement of many work processes.

 The size of a paper mill prior to the use of industrial machines was described by counting the number of vats it had.
 Thus, a "one vat" paper mill had only one vatman, one coucher, and other laborers.